stefan-jansen/machine-learning-for-trading/13_unsupervised_learning/README.md

 - [The Prediction Performance of Independent Factor Models](http://www.cs.cuhk.hk/~lwchan/papers/icapred.pdf), Chan, In: proceedings of the 2002 IEEE International Joint Conference on Neural Networks
 - [An Overview of Independent Component Analysis and Its Applications](http://www.informatica.si/ojs-2.4.3/index.php/informatica/article/download/334/333), Ganesh R. Naik, Dinesh K Kumar, Informatica 2011

-### Manifold Learning
+## Manifold Learning

 The manifold hypothesis emphasizes that high-dimensional data often lies on or near a lower-dimensional non-linear manifold that is embedded in the higher dimensional space.

-The notebook [manifold_learning_intro](02_manifold_learning/01_manifold_learning_intro.ipynb) contains several exampoles, including the two-dimensional swiss roll that illustrates such a topological structure.
 [Manifold learning](https://scikit-learn.org/stable/modules/manifold.html) aims to find the manifold of intrinsic dimensionality and then represent the data in this subspace.
 A simplified example uses a road as one-dimensional manifolds in a three-dimensional space and identifies data points using house numbers as local coordinates.

-#### Data

-This section uses the following datasets:

-- [MNIST Data](http://yann.lecun.com/exdb/mnist/)
-- [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist)
+### Code Example: what a manifold looks like

+The notebook [manifold_learning_intro](02_manifold_learning/01_manifold_learning_intro.ipynb) contains several exampoles, including the two-dimensional swiss roll that illustrates the topological structure of manifolds.

-### Local Linear Embedding
+### Code Example: Local Linear Embedding

 Several techniques approximate a lower dimensional manifold.
 One example is [locally-linear embedding](https://cs.nyu.edu/~roweis/lle/) (LLE) that was developed in 2000 by Sam Roweis and Lawrence Saul.

- The notebook [manifold_learning_lle](02_manifold_learning/02_manifold_learning_lle.ipynb) demonstrates how it ‘unrolls’ the swiss roll.
+- The notebook [manifold_learning_lle](02_manifold_learning/02_manifold_learning_lle.ipynb) demonstrates how it ‘unrolls’ the swiss roll.
 For each data point, LLE identifies a given number of nearest neighbors and computes weights that represent each point as a linear combination of its neighbors.
 It finds a lower-dimensional embedding by linearly projecting each neighborhood on global internal coordinates on the lower-dimensional manifold and can be thought of as a sequence of PCA applications.

+The generic examples use the following datasets:

+- [MNIST Data](http://yann.lecun.com/exdb/mnist/)
+- [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist)

-#### References
+### References

 - [Locally Linear Embedding](https://cs.nyu.edu/~roweis/lle/), Sam T. Roweis and Lawrence K. Saul (LLE author website)

+## Code Examples: visualizing high-dimensional image and asset price data with manifold learning

 ### t-distributed stochastic neighbor embedding (t-SNE)